jnozzi/cocoadev.com/markdown/GettingNetworkVolumes.md

 ----

 Okay, here's the direct conversion.
-It's going to use General/KFAppleScript handler additions from http://homepage.mac.com/kenferry/software.html though you can do without this addition with a little more effort.
-It's mainly used to convert the applescript lists of strings to General/NSArrays of General/NSStrings.
+It's going to use KFAppleScript handler additions from http://homepage.mac.com/kenferry/software.html though you can do without this addition with a little more effort.
+It's mainly used to convert the applescript lists of strings to NSArrays of NSStrings.

 Typed in the browser window, so please correct as necessary.